 The Grasslands National Park Dark Sky Preserve is one of the largest and darkest in Canada!
 It is an excellent place to star gaze and to enjoy the beauty of the night sky.
 For astronomers, this is one of the best places to observe deep sky objects.
 Feel free to click on the links below for astronomy resources.

-Join the Astronomical Society of Canada and explore the Grasslands National Park Dark Sky Preserve.
+Join the Astronomical Society and explore the Grasslands National Park Dark Sky Preserve.
 From the rings of Saturn to a glimpse of another galaxy - the sky has no limit.

 Starry Night © Robert Postma